Bodzisz/myBoard/README.md

 **New features are going to be implemented in the future

 # myBoard
-myBoard is an application that gives user the opportunity to upload posts and comment post of other users

 Live version (might take few seconds to load): https://my-post-board.herokuapp.com/

+myBoard is an application that gives user the opportunity to upload posts and comment post of other users.
+You need to register to be able to use the site or you can use universial credentials:
+- __username:__ user
+- __password:__ user

 <font size="5">**Tech Stack:**</font>
 - Spring Boot